-In order to do all that, construction firms need to find the best platform for building mobile apps that do time tracking, project management, task management and more.
+Construction firms need to find the best platform for building mobile apps that do time tracking, project management, task management and more.
 At the same time, they must find ways to cut the high cost of developing mobile apps.
 An ideal solution for large or small businesses is Alpha TransForm.
-It lets companies build applications that tie construction sites directly to back office operations, improves logistics, makes sure that construction documents are always within reach, and cut down on mistakes and rework.
-It can streamline inspections and dramatically improve data collection and make document management easier.
+It lets companies build applications that tie construction sites directly to back office operations.
+They can improve logistics, make sure that construction documents are always within reach, and cut down on mistakes and rework.
+In addition, mobile apps can streamline inspections, dramatically improve data collection and make document management easier.

-Construction firms need to find the best platform for building mobile apps and collaboration tools.
-An ideal one is Alpha TransForm.
+Construction firms need to find the best management software solutions for building mobile apps.

-To see how Alpha TransForm can help, check out how the Building Engineering Company case used it to increase inspection throughput, improve data accuracy and made the data available to the company’s systems immediately.
+To see how Alpha TransForm can help, check out how the Building Engineering Company used this construction management software to increase inspection throughput, improve data accuracy and made the data available to the company’s systems immediately.